-Windows 7 and Vista include a built-in functionality in Disk Management to shrink and expand partitions.
+Windows 7, Windows 8, 8.1, 10, and Vista include a built-in functionality in Disk Management to shrink and expand partitions.
 No more 3rd party utilities needed!
+It’s worth noting that many third-party utilities will be more feature-rich, but you can do the very basic stuff in Windows without adding anything new.

 To get to this utility, open up Control Panel, and type in partition into the search box.. you’ll immediately see the link show up: